 About 18-20 percent of the children who suffered mild HIE at birth had learning or behavioral difficulties at age five, including speech delays, autism, attention deficit disorder (ADD), and dyspraxia.
 In addition, moderate and mild cases of HIE were linked to overall lower IQ scores, poorer memory, and decreased processing speeds.

 Currently, babies who suffer moderate HIE are treated with therapeutic hypothermia, also known as a cooling chamber.
-The chamber uses a special cap, blanket, or mattress to lower the newborn’s body temperature to 89.6 degrees Fahrenheit for 72 hours after birth.
+This treatment specifically aims to lower the baby’s internal body temperature to 33.5 degrees Celsius (89.6 degrees Fahrenheit) for 72 hours after birth as a measure to protect the baby’s brain from damage during the second stage of asphyxia.
+The chamber uses a special cap, blanket, or mattress for this purpose.
 Babies who suffer mild HIE are not typically placed in a cooling chamber.

 The study’s authors believe that some children who suffer mild HIE could benefit from the cooling chamber treatment or from repeated follow-up and assessment during early childhood.
 The goal of this procedure is to slow the death of brain cells, although this procedure isn’t exactly reliable, per the National Institutes of Health (NIH).